-First (and only) organizational meeting: is Wednesday, Sept.
-4 2019 at 1pm in 204 Stellar Chance.
-This is for students mainly, but mentors are welcome, too if they want to come.
+First (and only) organizational meeting: is Wednesday, June 3, 2020 (time TBA) via BlueJeans.
+This is mainly for students, but mentors are also welcome.
 We will go over the course (everything is listed below).
-If you can't make this meeting, I am happy to meet individually.
-Paper summary: Send me a synopsis or brief outline (2-3 sentences; nothing fancy) of what you plan to write by Friday Nov.
-22nd, so I can see that you are actually thinking about what to write.
-Papers due: By the end of Monday Dec.
-9th so I can read them before the final presentations.
-If you have a legitimate reason for an extension (e.g., fellowship application due around that time), I am happy to work with you.
+If you can't make this meeting, I am happy to chat individually via BlueJeans or Skype.

+Paper summary: Send me a synopsis or brief outline (2-3 sentences; nothing fancy) of what you plan to write by Friday July 17th, so I can see that you are actually thinking about what to write.

-Final presentations: Tuesday, Dec.
-17th, 1-4 pm; 301 BRB.
+Papers due: By the end of Friday, Aug 7th so I can read them before the final presentations.
+If you have a legitimate reason for an extension (e.g., fellowship application, COVID-19-related issues), I am happy to work with you provided you communicate with me.

+Final presentations: Wed, Aug.
+12th, (time TBA) via BlueJeans.
 Required for students and, if at all possible, mentors.
-Subject to change once we see what final exam schedules and mentor availabilities are.
+Date is subject to change once we see what schedules and mentor availabilities are, and may be broken up into two days if enrollment is large.

-Mentor grade recommendations: After the final presentations, please send me 1 paragraph of comments/recommendation for grading ASAP.
+Mentor grade recommendations: After the final presentations, please email me 1 paragraph of comments/recommendation for grading ASAP.
 There is a deadline to turn in final grades; please help me to meet that deadline.

-Students:
+Students FAQs: